 The University has its own data protection statement and procedures – see: https://www.alumni.cam.ac.uk/data-protection

 Additionally, we share data on a considered and confidential basis, where appropriate, with:

 - Cambridge in America (the University’s affiliate alumni office in the US),

-- third party agencies who provide us with data in the public domain about alumni and supporters,
+- third party agencies who provide us with data in the public domain about alumni and supporters, as outlined above,

-- selected companies who provide College-branded or College-endorsed products and services,
+- selected companies who provide College-branded or College-endorsed products and services, as outlined above,

 - volunteer partners closely related to us (e.g. College trustees, development board members, alumni group representatives), and

 - contractors providing services to you on our behalf or services to us (our “data processors”), as outlined above.

 We also facilitate communication between individual alumni (of the College or the University), but in doing so we do not release personal contact details without prior permission.

 Any transfers of your data overseas or to international organisations, as set out above, are protected either by an adequacy decision by the European Commission or by standard data protection clauses adopted by the European Commission (which are available from our Data Protection Officer) or, before 25 May 2018, by a self-assessment of adequacy.